surran/mark-downs/VirtualHost.md

 2. Add domains
 3. Restart Apache

-Load Bitnami Terminal on Lightsail Instance
+Load Bitnami terminal on Lightsail on your instance.
+Browse to the apache configuration files location.
 ```
 bitnami@ip-172-26-5-171:~$cd /opt/bitnami/apache2/conf
 ```
-This location contains ```httpd.conf``` file.
+Apache server configuration is handled by ```httpd.conf``` file.
 This file handles apache server configuration.
 Type/uncomment the following line is in this file
 ```
 Include conf/extra/httpd-vhosts.conf
 ```